-COVID-19 vaccines have been manufactured by Pfizer and Moderna and approved by the Food and Drug Administration.
+COVID-19 vaccines have been manufactured by Pfizer and Moderna and have been approved for emergency use by the Food and Drug Administration.
 Many other COVID-19 vaccines are currently being developed and tested.

 For information about the COVID-19 vaccine, please see: